jsiovn/algorithms/README.md

-# typescript-vitest-starter
+# algorithms

-A TypeScript starter project with Vitest for testing.
+Algorithms implemented in TypeScript with Vitest for testing.

 ## Features